A Message from the President

 As the field has evolved since the first INS scientific congress in 1992, so have our international meetings.
 The year 2017 will mark the first time that we hold sessions in a freestanding convention center rather than a single meeting hotel.
 During the meeting in July, the board toured this fully equipped, spacious, and modern facility just steps from top Edinburgh hotels.
 In addition, the venue is within 10 miles of Edinburgh’s international airport.
 We were impressed with the accessibility and grandeur of the city and facilities, and I hope you will begin looking into travel plans now in order to join us in Edinburgh. http://www.conventioncenterhotelsguide.com/edinburgh-conference-centre/map.html

 The Scientific Program Committee members and I are excited about the prospect of presenting recent research that spans a truly diverse range of topics during the 3.5 days of scientific sessions at the 2017 congress.
 We anticipate including late-breaking research results, and also offering Best Abstract awards again, as we started at the INS 2015 scientific congress in Montreal.

 Meanwhile, the Biennial Meeting Committee has been looking ahead to 2019 and, during the July meeting, discussed a short-list of possible meeting locations.
 Please stay tuned to hear more about these future plans.

 Finally, it is with great anticipation that I look forward to the INS first Interim Meeting in Chengdu, China, which, at the time of this writing, takes place later in August.
 I am grateful to everyone who has contributed to make that development a reality.

-In closing, I extend warm wishes to all of you and look forward to our continued interactions, whether that be to home or abroad.
+In closing, I extend warm wishes to all of you and look forward to our continued interactions, whether that be at home or abroad.